Green-er Packaging Materials

 Bioplastic films are films made from plant or other biological material like sugar or corn (PLA) instead of petroleum.
 It is also often called bio-based plastic.
 Many bioplastics can be commercially compostable, but not all.
 The argument in favour of bioplastics is that it is a more renewable resource and a better option than oil-based plastics.
 Recently some studies however have stated that they have concerns over a viable food source being used for packaging in what is becoming a very food-scarce world.
 Its an extremely subjective issue and there are strong proponents either side.
 This is an example of how in some cases it can be an individual judgement call as to what is the best packaging option for your product.

 There is a big misconception in the marketplace of what “recyclable” means.
 Ultimately any film can be recycled if there is somewhere to recycle it.
 The issue currently however for all films, is that there is no domestic means of recycling available, and so ultimately, they will end up in landfill.
 We can however point you in the direction of films that are more readily able to be recycled.
 Some retail outlets and organizations have recently set up their own collection points for certain films, which then organize the product to be recycled and reused.
 We can talk you through this, however ultimately if you cant provide a means of recycling, then the film will not be recyclable.

-Ultimately Health Pak is committed to trying to provide what it feels is the best option for the environment in which it is used and does not affiliate itself with any one brand or packaging type and we are happy to look at what option best suits your product or application.
+Ultimately Health Pak is committed to working with you to provide what is the best option for your product.
+We do not affiliate ourselves with any one brand or packaging type and we are happy to look at what option best suits your product or application.